This section provides a detailed guide for each of the APIs, with sample code and responses.

 The reference pages allow you to call the APIs directly from the browser.
 To get started:

-- (Optional) To call APIs in the production environment, find the API endpoint selector (
+4. (Optional) To call APIs in the production environment, find the API endpoint selector () next to the endpoint URL, and change it to www.crossmint.com/api.

 The following guide will show you how to create a wallet and mint an NFT into it within 5 minutes.
-For this, make sure your API key has the scopes wallets.create
+For this, make sure your API key has the scopes wallets.create, and nfts.create.

 Follow the next steps to create a wallet within 5 minutes: